crue-ton-school/wifi/WHEREAREWE.md

-# Doc to keep track on how fair I am on this project
+# Doc to keep track on how far I am on this project

 ## Update Log

-#### Added Get Networks Function (In devbuild as it may not work entirely yet)
+- Added Get Networks Function (In devbuild as it may not work entirely yet)